abjoerne/aws-tutorials/20170509-AWS-Bergen.md

     * https://s3-eu-west-1.amazonaws.com/anders-aws-bucket/awsdemo/HelloAWS2.zip
   * Configure more
     * high availability
+    * environment settings
-    * environment name and URL
+     * sett URL
+    * Instances
-    * Instance-type t2.micro
+     * type t2.micro
     * network
       * create environment inside VPC
-      * select subnets for ELB og EC2
+      * select all subnets for ELB og EC2
-      * make public available
+      * make load balancer public available
-  * Launch
+  * Create app  (takes aprox 5 mins)
   * Open the application in a browser-windows (or more).
 The page will reload ever 5 sec.
    * Adjust number of servers
    * Deploy a new version of the app